Table of Contents[Hide][Show]

 If nobody’s coming home for the holidays, does that mean gifts need to ship way in advance?

-Maybe the silver lining is how much more thoughtful time I can devote to choosing the elusive perfect gifts since I have no thoughts about prepping beds and towels and groceries for houseguests.
+Maybe the silver lining is how much more thoughtful time I can devote to choosing the elusive perfect gifts since I won’t be spending any energy prepping beds and towels and groceries for houseguests.

 SheBuysTravel Tip: Experiences rather than things might be the gift-giving mantra.
 What’s an adventure in proximity of each recipient that might become a thoughtful gift certificate?